 This report form consists of two tabs: the Specialist Report Tab and the Specialist Non-Physician Medical Practitioner (NPMP) Report Tab.
 All health plans that include specialist physicians or specialist NPMPs in the network shall complete the Specialist Report Tab and Specialist NPMP Report Tab, respectively, in the manner described in the field instructions below.
 (Rule 1300.67.2.2(h)(7)(B)(ii).)
 Only report providers who meet the definition of “network provider” on this report form.
 (See Rule 1300.67.2.2(b)(10).)
 Do not report network providers who exclusively deliver services via telehealth modalities within this report form.

 Within the Specialist Report Tab, for each reported network, report all specialist physicians as of the network capture date.
 (Rule 1300.67.2.2(h)(7)(A)(iii).)
 Only physicians may be included in this report tab.
+The Plan may report physicians that are qualified autism services providers (QASP), as defined in Health and Safety Code section 1374.73(c)(3), within the Specialist Report Tab.
+A non-physician QASP shall be reported on the Mental Health Professional and Mental Health Facility Report Form (Form No. 40-268).

 Within the Specialist NPMP Report Tab, for each reported network, report non-physician medical practitioners that provide specialty care as of the network capture date.
 Within this tab, the Plan may only report NPMPs who are supervised by a specialist physician if the specialist physician is reported on the Specialist Report Tab with a valid NPI.
 The Plan may report specialist NPMPs who are authorized to practice independent of physician supervision or collaboration, in compliance with Chapter 6 (commencing with section 2700) of Division 2 of the Business and Professions Code.